hashicorp/terraform-provider-azurerm/website/docs/r/image_builder_template.html.markdown

 A `replica_regions` block supports the following:

 * `name` - (Required) The Azure Region in which the to be created Shared Image Version should exist.
 Changing this forces a new resource to be created.

+---

+A `vhd` block supports the following:

+* `run_output_name` - (Required) The name to be used for the associated RunOutput.
+Changing this forces a new resource to be created.

+* `tags` - (Optional) A mapping of tags to assign to the to be generated vhd.
+Changing this forces a new resource to be created.

 ## Attributes Reference